 Jacques and his chocolate became an instant success attracting fans from all over the country.
 In 2004, he opened his second chocolate factory and flagship store, Jacques Torres Chocolate, in downtown New York City on Hudson Street.
-The demand for his confections grew rapidly, and Jacques soon opened four additional retail stores (and counting!) throughout Manhattan.
+The demand for his confections grew rapidly, and Jacques soon opened five additional retail stores (and counting!) throughout Manhattan.
 Most recently, Jacques moved his production to a 39,500 sq ft manufacturing space at the Brooklyn Army Terminal in Sunset Park, and plans to open the factory for public tours soon.

 Jacques’ story begins in Bandol, France, a small town in the southern region of Provence.
 At an early age, Jacques was inspired to start a culinary career thanks to his love for food and making people happy.
 Despite not having extensive prior training, but having 3 years apprenticeship, Jacques considered himself a craftsman and, in 1980, landed a job with Michelin two-star chef Jacques Maximin at the Hotel Negresco, starting a relationship that would last 8 years and take him around the globe.
 In 1986, Jacques was awarded the prestigious M.O.F. medal, the youngest chef to earn the distinction.
 Jacques counts his M.O.F. coach, Lou Lou Franchain, as a role model – along with Frank Mars of M&M Mars and Leonardo DaVinci who have served as sources of inspiration throughout his career.